What better way is there to introduce children to the world around them than through personal experience?

-At Old Holly Farm you can meet and feed our calves, watch the cows being milked and then try some of our Ice Cream, made from our Organic milk that has come from the very cow's you've just seen being milked!!
+At Old Holly Farm you can meet and feed our calves, watch the cows being milked and then try some Coolcow Ice Cream, made on site from the Organic milk that has come from the very cow's you've just seen being milked!!
 Plus we even use our milk in both our cafe's, so you can enjoy it in a brew, hot chocolate or milkshake!

 Our aim is to allow children (and adults alike) to discover what happens on a daily basis on a working organic dairy farm.

 Thank you from British farmers

 Farmers from across England have recorded a special 'Thank you' video to show their gratitude to everyone who buys British and backs British farming.

 Follow this link to watch the video now>>>

 The farming sector has received phenomenal support from the British public over the past year with producers continuing to deliver high quality British food.

 See if you can spot Ian and @oldhollyfarmcow on the video #nfuthankyou